ziyaanrupani/project_website_analysis/README.md

 Maven Fuzzy Factory is a recently launched e-commerce startup that has been operational for 8 months and has introduced its first product.
 The company utilizes a robust database to track orders and website sessions, aiming to monitor customer behavior and assess the effectiveness of online marketing campaigns.
 This data-driven approach supports the business in analyzing marketing channels, traffic sources, and conversion performance.

-Maven Fuzzy Factory is a newly launched e-commerce startup that has been live for 8 months and has launched its first product.

-The company has a rich database that tracks orders through it's

-tracks orders, website sessions (utm - to track effectiveness of online market campaigns, tracks traffic sources, helps to view customer behaviour patterns)

-to analyze and optimize marketing channels, measure and test website conversion performance

-traffic source analysis:
-understand where customers are coming from and which channels drive highest quality traffic identify opportunities to eliminate wasted spend or scale high-converting traffic

-landing page performance and testing: understanding the performance of key landing pages and testing to improve results identify top opportunities for landing pages. high volume pages with higher than expected bounce rate or low conversion rate make recommendations on which version of landing pages you should use going forward

-analyzing and testing conversion funnels: underatanding and optimizing each step of user experience on their journey towards purchasing products identifying most common paths customers take before purchasing products identify how many users continue to each next step and how many abandon optimizing critical points where users are abandoning so that you can convert more users and sell more products

 ## Data Structure Overview

 ![image](https://github.com/user-attachments/assets/8928cef5-7579-4f22-8583-261bc8b530c6)